department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/word-list.md

 - exception: Used to call special attention to something.
 It should be bolded and never in all caps. **[@Beth/Danielle: could you point out for me example on site?
 Not sure calling for it to be bolded would always be good...? / jl]**
 - excluding: Use "not counting" or "not including."
 - expedited: Use "faster." **[@Beth, Danielle - is this guideline specific only to "faster"?
 Couldn't there be a situation where other plain language phrases might work better or just as well -- more quickly, quicker -- or are we strictly calling for "faster" for consistency?]**
-- explosive ordinance: Defined as high-explosive devices; and chemical and nuclear weapons.
+- explosive ordinance: Defined as high-explosive devices, and chemical and nuclear weapons. **[@Beth, Danielle - is entry telling ppl to define phrase like this in body copy? or it's just defining for us internally?]**
 - exposure: Use "had contact with” or “come into contact with.”

 ### F